cyrilbois/developer-playbook/README.md

-# Serverless: The Complete Developer's Guide
+# AWS Lambda: The Python Developer's Guide

-**TARGET READER**

-* basic programming knowledge \(best Python & Javascript\)
+### What Will I Learn?

-* wants to learn how to bootstrap/build production application fast and low cost with serverless
+If you wants to learn how to bootstrap/build production application fast and low cost with serverless this book shows you:

+* Get started with AWS
+* Build and deploy AWS Lambda functions in Python with Serverless Framework
+* Build REST APIs using AWS Lambda, API Gateway and DynamoDB
+* Secure APIs with AWS IAM

+### Requirements

+* Basic programming knowledge \(best Python & Javascript\)
+* Mac / Linux / Windows machine
+* Know the basic command line

+### STRUCTURE

+* Serverless: The Ecosystem Overview \(Free\)

 I write this in **January 2018** while I am working on the best stack to build modern applications fast.
 I currently working for a large insurance company and maintaining the tech stack is a pain. therefore the benefits of serverless have a huge potential to increase the speed.
 But there are many technology choices in the serverless ecosystem - and there is no right question to a "best tech stack" question it always depends.
 For me the following made sense: